railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	#.
 Create a section \ ``Meeting Calendar``\

 	#.
-Create menus for this section while specifying that you want a calendar view from  *CRM & SRM > Configuration > Create Menus for a New Section*
+Create menus for this section while specifying that you want a calendar view from :menuselection:`CRM & SRM --> Configuration --> Create Menus for a New Section`.

 You'll get menus enabling you to manage calendars for each employee, and you'll also get a shared calendar for the company.
 This calendar view is totally dynamic.
 You can move an event or change its duration just using your mouse.